How can drench-resistant worms be kept out of your property?

 Keeping drench-resistant worms out of your property is part of sustainable worm control.

-1. ‘Quarantine’ drench all sheep (including rams) new to the property.
+- ‘Quarantine’ drench all sheep new to the property.

-Hold the sheep in quarantine in yards (small mobs) or a secure paddock (larger mobs) for at least 3 days to allow worm eggs present at the time of drenching to pass out of the gut.
+- Hold the sheep in quarantine in yards (small mobs) or a secure paddock (larger mobs) for 4 days to allow worm eggs present at the time of drenching to pass out of the gut.

-3. After quarantine, release the sheep onto a paddock that is likely to be contaminated with worm larvae due to grazing by other sheep.
+- After quarantine, release the sheep onto a paddock that is likely to be contaminated with worm larvae due to grazing by other sheep.
+This would include most paddocks that have been grazed by home bred sheep for the last 3 months.
 This will ‘dilute’ (lower the proportion of) resistant worms surviving treatment with worm larvae already on your property.

-5. Get expert advice on up-to-date recommendations for quarantine treatments.
+- Get expert advice on up-to-date recommendations for quarantine treatments (especially if step 3 cannot be achieved).
 These will evolve as the drench resistance picture changes.